daneroo/im-rain/README.md

 * Rename master.js to index.js, set in package.json
 * Promisify - or not
 * Replace couch app by static app (CORS?)
+* Force Graph (static d3) with cantor,dirac,goedel,DigitalOcean, AWS, iriscouch
+    * toggle two topologies, up/down of nodes, color for hosts (grey fof offline)

 ## Docker and couchdb
-First make a `docker-compse.yml` starting a couch, then bring upa node heartbeating to it...
+First make a `docker-compse.yml` starting a couch, then bring up a node heartbeating to it...

-    docker run -d -p 5984:5984 --name couchdb klaemo/couchdb
+    # HOSTNAME on OSX shells is not export'ed, so not visible to compose, or the app
+    NODE_NAME=`hostname` docker-compose up

 ## HOWTO
 install the modules locally: